After millionaire box office, the tide is about to turn for US theaters

 The more less famous comedies, dramas, documentaries and art films fail, the greater the chances that studios will turn to streaming services, ending the need for so many movie theaters.

-“We’re going to see smaller movie theaters that aren’t owned by big chains start disappearing in greater numbers,” said Eric Wold, a senior analyst at B. Riley Securities.
-“Actually, that’s good for the networks that survive.”
+“We’re going to see smaller movie theaters that aren’t owned by big chains start disappearing in greater numbers,” said Eric Wold, senior analyst at B. Riley Securities.
+“Actually, this is good for the networks that survive.”

 About half of the theaters in North America are controlled by AMC, Cineworld and Cinemark Holdings.
 All of them lost money in the last quarter.